Fusible applique is so fast and easy and fun!

 Those results led me to give fusible adhesive another try in a real quilt – and I spent some time refining my technique (and the way I design my patterns) to suit these awesome new products.

-So here are some new – much more detailed – instructions showing how I applique with fusible adhesive.
-I’m so in love with this technique – especially when combined with Quilt As You Go – that I’ll be using it on my next applique quilt too.
-All the images you see here are from the Cats Quilt.
-I’m working on a Chirp quilt next with fun fantasy birds.
+So here are some much more detailed instructions showing how I applique with fusible adhesive.
+I’m so in love with this technique – especially when combined with Quilt As You Go – that I use it now for all my quilts.

 So here’s how to do it – in all the detail.